dotnet/AspNetCore.Docs/aspnetcore/security/samesite.md

 [SameSite](https://tools.ietf.org/html/draft-west-first-party-cookies-07) is an [IETF](https://ietf.org/about/) draft designed to provide some protection against cross-site request forgery (CSRF) attacks.
 The [SameSite 2019 draft](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00):

 * Treats cookies as `SameSite=Lax` by default.
-* State cookies that explicitly assert `SameSite=None` in order to enable cross-site delivery should be marked as `Secure`. `None` is a new entry to opt out.
+* States cookies that explicitly assert `SameSite=None` in order to enable cross-site delivery should be marked as `Secure`. `None` is a new entry to opt out.

-`Lax` is OK for most app cookies but breaks cross site scenarios like OIDC and Ws-Federation login.
+`Lax` is OK for most app cookies but breaks cross site scenarios like [OpenID Connect](https://openid.net/connect/) (OIDC) and [WS-Federation](https://auth0.com/docs/protocols/ws-fed) login.
 Most [OAuth](https://oauth.net/) logins are not affected due to differences in how the request flows.
 The new `None` parameter causes compatibility problems with clients that implemented the prior draft standard (for example, iOS 12).

 Each ASP.NET Core component that emits cookies needs to decide if `SameSite` is appropriate.